OliverIgnetik/uberEatsClone/README.md

 ## Features

-- Client side rendered `react` application using `redux-thunk` for asynchronous requests with `axios`.
+- Client side rendered `react` application using `redux-thunk` for asynchronous requests with `axios`
-- Users can login with an authorization system to purchase a food item customized to their choice.
+- Users can login with an authorization system to purchase a food item customized to their choice
+- Logs orders on database
-- Robust error handling and form control.
+- Robust error handling and form control
+- Responsive design for all devices

 ### Bonus Hooks implementation